meekservices/FintekPro/replit.md

 # FintekPro - Financial Services Platform

 ## Overview
-FintekPro is a full-stack TypeScript financial services platform designed for personal finance and investment management.
-It provides tools for portfolio management, real-time market data, and access to various financial services including stocks, mutual funds, IPOs, bonds, and loans.
-The platform emphasizes secure financial planning, family collaboration, unified KYC compliance, and an AI-powered financial assistant.
-Its goal is to equip individual investors and financial advisors with advanced tools and insights, aspiring to become a leading digital financial ecosystem.
+FintekPro is a full-stack TypeScript financial services platform for personal finance and investment management.
+It provides tools for portfolio management, real-time market data, and various financial services including stocks, mutual funds, IPOs, bonds, and loans.
+The platform aims to offer a secure solution for financial planning, incorporating features such as family collaboration, unified KYC compliance, and an AI-powered financial assistant.
+Its goal is to empower users with advanced financial tools and insights, serving individual investors and financial advisors, with ambitions to become a leading digital financial ecosystem.

-## Recent Changes
-**November 14, 2025 - Critical Routing Bug Fix**
-Fixed a severe routing bug in `server/routes.ts` where 730+ lines of route handlers (including production KYC routes, agent routes, and other critical endpoints) were placed AFTER the `return server;` statement, making them unreachable dead code.
-This caused `/api/kyc/production/*` endpoints to return HTML (404 from Vite) instead of JSON, and broke agent-related functionality entirely.
-All route registrations have been moved before the return statement, restoring full API functionality.

 ## User Preferences
 I want iterative development.